Tetiana Andrianova

 Tetiana Andrianova (born October 13, 1978) is a Ukrainian businesswoman and lawyer, specializing in corporate governance, mergers and acquisitions, state enterprises privatization and restructuring.
 She is Chair of the Gender Policy Committee of the Ukrainian National Bar Association, a board member of the Association of Corporate Security Professionals of Ukraine, the national coordinator of the Women in Security Council (Ukraine chapter), CEO of Nota Group and Octava Capital, head of the corporate security committee of the Octava Group, and owner of the Andrianova Law Office.

 Education

 In 2000, Andrianova graduated from Kyiv National Economic University named after Vadym Hetman with a degree in Law.

 In 2014, she earned an MBA from the International Institute of Management and completed a professional internship at Carnegie Mellon University in Pennsylvania, USA.

 Career

 In 2001, Andrianova began her professional journey at JSC "Information Computer Systems" as a legal assistant.

 In 2004, she obtained her attorney license.

 Since 2016, she has served as CEO of Nota Group, and since 2020, as CEO of Octava Capital.
+In 2026, she was included in the list of top 10 CEOs of Modern Ukraine.